danielabar/marionette-learning/README.md

 - How to determine which model is associated with a view, especially when collections are involved
 - Instructor prefers many levels of indirection via events, does this get difficult to trace through flow of the app?
 - Debate on where to fetch data needed by a view, in router? not answered in course
+- Overall need to write much more code to implement any given feature, compared to Angular or Ember